crossterm-rs/crossterm/README.md

 If there are any changes that will affect previous versions I will [describe](https://github.com/TimonPost/crossterm/blob/master/docs/UPGRADE.md) what to change to upgrade.

 ## Todo
-I still have some things in mind to implement.

-- Handling mouse events
-    I want to be able to do something based on the clicks the user has done with its mouse.
-- Handling key events
-    I want to be able to read key combination inputs.
 - Tests
    Find a way to test: color, alternate screen, rawscreen